DIY Moon Sand Recipe for Kids (Easy 2 Ingredient Sensory Play)

 I use baby oil to make the moon sand, but you might want to use vegetable oil if you have toddlers.
 This way, the sand is perfectly safe if your little one decides to put a handful in his mouth.

-You can also add a few drops of food coloring to make different colored moon sand.
-However, since water and oil do not mix, you can’t use regular food coloring or liquid watercolors.
-Try using powdered paint, spices, or oil-based food coloring.
+You can also add a few drops of food coloring to make moon sand in different colors.
+However, since water and oil do not mix, you canโ€™t use regular food coloring or liquid watercolors.
+Try using powdered paint, chalk dust, spices, or oil-based food coloring.

 How to Play with Moon Sand